 What is RAM?

 RAM doesn’t have only one type.
 There are around 10 types of RAMs in the market.
 The three most popular types of RAMs are DRAM, SRAM, and VRAM.
 The main memory in our computers is made up of a special type of DRAM called SDRAM.
-In mobile devices, there is generally the LPDDR RAM used as the primary memory.
-The CPU cache is made up of the SRAM while the GPUs use the VRAM or Video RAM.
+In mobile devices, there is generally the LPDDR RAM is generally used as the primary memory.
+The CPU cache is made up of the SRAM, while the GPUs use the VRAM or Video RAM.

-There are many other types of RAM but most of them are volatile.
+There are many other types of RAM, but most of them are volatile.
 All of them need a constant power supply in order to keep the data in its place.
 The DRAM (which is based on the capacitor memory) even needs constant refreshing of the memory cells so that they retain their states.
-RAM works closely with the CPU providing it a faster storage medium than the primary memory i.e. hard drive or SSDs.
+RAM works closely with the CPU, providing it a faster storage medium than the primary memory, i.e., hard drive or SSDs.

 How does RAM work?

-If we just look at the RAM as the main working memory in a computer or mobile system, its main role is to give enough space for the temporary data.
+If we just look at the RAM as the main working memory in a computer or mobile system, its main role is to give enough space for temporary data.
 The CPU can load the required data from the secondary storage and load it into the RAM.
-Then, it can load the most important data into the cache memory and then work on it.
+Then, it can load the most important data into the cache memory and work on it.
 The RAM will be there to hold any big amount of data that won’t fit inside the cache.
-But, RAM isn’t just that.
+But RAM isn’t just that.
 There are many types and different types of working.
 Let’s understand all the popular types of RAMs below.

 Types of RAM